LynaLuo-Lab/memb-mechanical-properties/README.md

 # memb-mechanical-properties

-leaflet area compressibility Ka calculation:
+Leaflet area compressibility (Ka) calculation:
 ------------------------

 For multi-component bilayer, if the majority is POPC, POPC will be selected only for the atomNames.txt.